sagar242003/Java-Practice/README.md

 # Java-Practice
-Here the practice problem of java programming language is present on different topics.
+Here the practice problem codes java programming language is based on on different topics.